-Over 18 million Americans suffer from sleep apnea.
-Many don’t ever have it checked out, thinking it’s just snoring.
-But sleep apnea is far more dangerous to your health than simple snoring.
+More than 18 million Americans suffer from sleep apnea, but most never see a doctor about it because they assume it’s just snoring.
+But untreated sleep apnea is far more dangerous to your health.

 Those who do get treatment for sleep apnea often end up with continuous positive air pressure (CPAP) therapy.
-While these treatments are usually successful, patients often stop using CPAP because the treatment involves the patient wearing a face mask and being hooked to the adjacent machine.
+While these treatments are overall successful, patients sometimes stop using their CPAP because the treatment may be uncomfortable when the patient has to wear a face mask and is hooked to the adjacent machine.

 At The ENT & Allergy Centers of Texas, we offer another option for sleep apnea treatment called Inspire Sleep Therapy.
 Inspire uses a small implantable device for the treatment of obstructive sleep apnea.
 Our patients find Inspire to be a great alternative to CPAP.